 - The loved one’s lost benefits (e.g., health insurance)

 - The loved one’s inheritances, which would have grown larger if the loved one lived.

 There are other expenses that you cannot demonstrate with a financial value, receipt, or bill.
 These are the intangible harms that you suffer when you face physical injury or the loss of a loved one.
 These are known as “non-economic” damages.

 The most common non-economic damage is direct reimbursement for your “pain and suffering.”
-On top of the medical expenses, you might be qualify for money to help make up for the injuries, generally.
+On top of the medical expenses, you might be qualified for money to help make up for the injuries, generally.
 While this money cannot reverse injuries, the money may help you cope with the injuries.
 Some portion of this is usually to cover the physical pain, while the rest covers the mental suffering that goes along with it.

 Often, proving the amounts for pain and suffering damage is the key focus of your case.
 Your own experiences of how the injury affects your life is the best way to demonstrate the value of these damages.
 Journaling your pain, life changes, and experience is an excellent way to prove these damages.

 You might also qualify for “punitive” or “exemplary” damages from, especially bad trucking companies.
 These non-economic damages work to ”punish” or “make an example of” the trucking company that harmed you.
 There are state and federal regulations that control the trucking company.
 Many trucking companies boldly violate these rules, injuring people along the way.
 If the trucking company that harmed you violated rules like these, courts may award you extra damages to punish the trucking company.

 Finally, if you lost a loved one, you might qualify for non-economic damages.
 Their pain and suffering before death can entitle their heirs to compensation.